MYanello/homelab/README.md

 - Attempted flipping over to istio for all ingress instead of haproxy
   - Needed to disable haproxy, enable the nat rules, and update unbound overrides
   - Keep haproxy running just for the k3s control plane.
 But nat 443/80 to istio
+  - Cert manager needs to be told to check a different nameserver for the dns challenge or else the hairpinning will cause the dns challenge to fail
 ### 02.13.25
 - After power cycling the rack, istio was failing to come up with invalid config and webhook not ready.
 Tried reinstalling via helm and istioctl.
 A reboot of the server that the istio control plane is on fixed it after 4 hours of debugging. :headdesk: